-An essential component of Dr. Lassiter's work at CTS is the spearheading and development of a pilot online clinical pastoral education program, as the institution responds to its growing part-time student population, many of whom are also ontical and pastoral theology, which contributes scholarly resources line.
-"The days of seminarians moving to Hyde Park to be fullwonderful and positive experience.
-This blends the best of our technology and academic expertise with the acknowledgment that preparing for ministry requires us to see learners as experts in their own context."
-In this pilot, students served in congregations as well as hospice and hospital settings.
-But Lassiter sees that this could be an opportunity for students to journey to some of the places and populations where CTS commitments naturally lead: to any population and place where domination and carceral logic is palpable.
+An essential component of Dr. Lassiter's work at CTS is the spearheading and development of a pilot online clinical pastoral education program, as the institution responds to its growing part-time student population, many of whom are also online.
+"The days of seminarians moving to Hyde Park to be fulltime students are receding.
+And so that's presented new kinds of challenges.
+The development of a pilot hybrid unit of CPE is in response to that new reality and it's quite exciting."